The Olduvai Vertebrate Paleontology Project

 Most of the prior work at Olduvai Gorge has been focused on archaeology and fossil recovery as a part of a larger archaeological question.
 We are taking a specific paleontology approach.
 We use high-resolution satellite imagery and closely follow geological stratigraphy in a tightly controlled systematic collection of fossils on the outcrop of Beds I-IV and the Masek, Ndutu, and Naisiusiu Beds.

-We have run two field seasons, in 2011 and 2012.
+We have run three field seasons, in 2011, 2012, and 2013.
 Survey has been done systematically, starting from the Eastern-most edge of the Gorge.
-We have collected over 350 specimens (all labelled OVPP-# in CODI), from a wide range of vertebrate taxa.
+We have collected over 750 specimens (all labeled OVPP-# in CODI), from a wide range of vertebrate taxa.

 Each specimen has dgps coordinates recorded for its location, in addition to detailed stratigraphic horizon/provenience.
 We wash each fossil, photograph it while in the field.
 Once we return from the field, we upload these new OVPP fossils into CODI